About our body’s bacteria

 Bacteria in the digestive tract

 Researchers know even less about the bacteria in our digestive tracts because while it’s fairly easy to swab the inside of someone’s mouth and then look at the bacteria saliva contains, it’s not so straightforward to do the same with the digestive system.
-Which is why a lot of the figures relating to bacteria in your gut are estimates – for example, scientists estimate the gut contains between 300 and 1000 different types of bacteria, and in total the number of bacteria could be anything between 100 and 1000 trillion.
+Which is why a lot of the figures relating to bacteria in your gut are estimates – for example, scientists estimate the gut contains between 300 and 1000 different types of bacteria, with over 3 million genes.
+In total the number of bacteria could be anything between 100 and 1000 trillion.

 In fact, bacteria are so plentiful in your lower intestine that the dry mass of faeces is made up of around 60% bacteria.
 If anything those figures serve to show how little scientists know for certain about the bacteria in our digestive system – they don’t even know how many there are!